The New Era of Plaintiff Firm Growth

 • Scalable administrative infrastructure

-• Traditional Merger: Combine with firms in your state with cultural/operational alignment.
+• Traditional Merger: Combine with firms in your region that share your values and systems.

-• ABS Platform: Where allowed, partner with equity investors through compliant ABS structures.
+• ABS Platform: In states where permitted, partner with equity investors under a compliant structure.

-• Cost per lead (CPL) → Cost to lead (CTL) → Signed rate
+• Cost per lead (CPL), cost to lead (CTL), and signed rate

 • Medical records turnaround time